KCGD/better-theme-switcher/README.md

 This is my own re-implementation of GNOME's dark theme switcher.
 It operates similarly to theme default theme switcher, but with added support for:

-* Wallpaper switching
+* Wallpaper switching (custom wallpapers)
 * Custom cursors
 * Custom themes (gradience and legacy gtk-3 themes)
 * Shell theme switching
+* Terminal profile switching

-These features can be easily extended without changing the program's code.
+These features are enabled by default, but can be easily extended to essentially any setting on the system.

 ## How does it work?
 This program uses a sort of "snapshot" system that runs ontop of gsettings.